 10. Does each member of a Quest Club have to purchase an individual/family membership?

-No, but if you join a local Quest Club and do not purchase a membership to the Quest Clubs website, you will not be allowed to use the Members Only section of our website where all the badge and award requirements are located.
+That depends on the club that you join.
+Some Quest Clubs, usually those run like a scouting program, do require their members to purchase individual memberships so that you have access to the program outside of troop meetings.
+Some, usually those run as after school programs or in assisted living senior centers, do not require their members to purchase a membership with Quest as they will not need the information outside of the club meeting.
+If you join a local Quest Club and do not purchase a membership to the Quest Clubs website, you will not be allowed to use the Members Only section of our website where all the badge and award requirements are located.
 Your child will only be allowed to use the program while in the club setting.
 You may NOT use your club leader's user name and password, or any other member's information to access our site.
 If you do, that member will forfeit their membership and their user name and password will be discontinued.

 11. Do we have to wear uniforms?

 No. Quest Clubs do not have official uniforms, but if your club would like to design a uniform, we offer vests in up to 20 different colors from youth small all the way up to adult 5X.
 We also have suggestions as to how to arrange badges and awards on your vests, but they are just suggestions.
 You may design any type of uniform you wish, or none at all.

 12. What about copyrights and trademarks?

 The use of the Quest Clubs name, logo, and materials is restricted.
 Upon purchasing a Quest membership license agreement:

 - Use and adapt the program to the particular needs of your family, or group, as long as you follow our general code of conduct when representing the Quest Club name.